-Additional information including directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and, options to purchase securities where applicable, is contained in the Corporation's Management Proxy Circular dated June 20, 2018 and prepared in connection with the Annual Meeting of Shareholders of the Corporation, held on August 10, 2018.
+Additional information including directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and, options to purchase securities where applicable, is contained in the Corporation's most recent Information Circular prepared in connection with the Annual Meeting of Shareholders of the Corporation.
 Additional information is provided in the Corporation's comparative consolidated financial statements and management, discussion and analysis for its most recently completed fiscal year.